Olivier-Source/TP08/README.md

-# TP08
+# Ansible Collection - olivier.tp

-Pour formation Ansible
+Documentation for the collection.